egor-demidov/libgran/Writerside/topics/Example-simulation.md

 ## Visualizing the results

+In this section of the tutorial, we will set up a visualization of the granular system using the **.csv** files generated at the previous step.

 1. Generated data files can be visualized using [ParaView](https://www.paraview.org/download/).
    To create a visualization, open the files in ParaView.
 Press `File->Open` and navigate to the directory with generated data files.
 ParaView will automatically recognize